itslikegood/interview-owens/README.md

 #### Spec Overview
 Design a small application that first and foremost is a video viewing web app for the modern day browser.
 Base your implementation on the visual specification (*See adjacent PNG for design spec*) we reviewed.

+The app should be written using a modern day framework.

 #### Assumptions
 1. Please mock out any APIs within your client side code.
   a.
 Bonus points for creating a server side mock api (your language of choice), no need to setup a database.